Quantum-enhanced sensing with variable-range interactions: Strategy of estimating parameter in quantum spin models

 where $I_{N-1}$ denotes the identity operator in $2^{N-1}$ dimension and \(\text{Tr}_N\) denotes the tracing out of a single site at the edge on which the measurement is not performed, which e.g. can be the site, \(N\).

-\textbf{Step 2.
+\textit{Step 2.
 Probe in action.} Let us now allow the probe magnetic field to interact with the sensor, by turning off the initial external magnetic field, thereby leading to the evolution of the system under the unitary operator generated by $H_{probe}$ and $H_{int}$ for a time interval $t_{int}$, i.e., $ U_{t_{int}} = e^{-i(H_{probe}+H_{int})t_{int}}$.
 Hence, the dynamical state at $t=t_{int}$ contains the information about the probe.
 Again, one switches off the probe Hamiltonian and evolves the system according to $ e^{-iHt^*}$ for a fixed time, $t^*$.
-Hence, the unitary operators which act on the system for the entire protocol read as
+We apply the additional unitary $U_{t^*}$ to disentangle the state and convert it back to a state in which information about the target field is concentrated, which is useful for the readout.
+Hence, the unitary operators that act on the system for the entire protocol read as

-\textbf{Step 3.
-Read out.} Finally, the information about the probe field can be achieved with a high precision by measuring the first qubit using an arbitrary projector, $ \{P_1 (\theta^\prime, \phi^\prime), P_1^\perp (\theta^\prime, \phi^\prime)\}$.
-Again, the optimization is performed over the parameters to maximize the estimation of the probe.
+\textit{Step 3.
+Read out.} Finally, the information about the probe field can be achieved with high precision by measuring the first qubit using an arbitrary projector, $ \{P_1 (\theta^\prime, \phi^\prime), P_1^\perp (\theta^\prime, \phi^\prime)\}$.
+It is important to note that instead of performing the measurement on each qubit of the entire system or the global measurement on the whole, we only require measurement of the first qubit of the quantum sensor since all the necessary phase information is concentrated in that qubit via $U_{t_{int}}$.
+Thus this approach simplifies the measurement process and the cost of the measurement.
+Again, the optimization is performed over the parameters to maximize the estimation of the probe (see Appendix \ref{app:secular} for an example that clearly illustrates the benefit of including $U_{t^*}$ in this scheme).